BP's profit more than doubles as calls for windfall taxes grow louder - KTVZ

 By Hanna Ziady, CNN Business

-BP’s profit more than doubled in the third quarter, extending a bumper run of earnings for the world’s biggest oil and gas companies that will add to growing calls in Britain and the United States for higher taxes on windfall profits.
+BP’s profit more than doubled in the third quarter of the year, extending a bumper run of earnings for the world’s biggest oil and gas companies that will add to growing calls in Britain and the United States for higher taxes on windfall profits.

-The UK-based energy company posted underlying profit of $8.15 billion in the third quarter, compared with $3.3 billion for the same period a year ago.
-BP’s earnings were boosted by “exceptional” results in its gas trading business, it said in a statement on Tuesday.
+The UK-based energy company posted underlying profit of $8.15 billion in the July to September period, compared with $3.3 billion a year ago.
+Earnings were boosted by “exceptional” results in gas trading, BP said in a statement on Tuesday.

+The result means that Big Oil — BP, Shell, TotalEnergies, ExxonMobil and Chevron — has made more than $58 billion in profits for the third quarter alone.
+The record earnings come as growing numbers of households in Europe and North America are squeezed by decades-high inflation driven by spiraling energy and food bills.

-The company also said it would use surplus cash to buy back shares worth $2.5 billion, bringing total share buybacks this year to $8.5 billion.
+Shareholders, meanwhile, are benefiting handsomely.
+BP said it would use surplus cash to buy back shares worth $2.5 billion, bringing total share buybacks this year to $8.5 billion.
+Shell has spent $18.5 billion on share buybacks this year, and made juicy dividend payments on top of that.

-“We remain focused on helping to solve the energy trilemma — secure, affordable and lower carbon energy,” CEO Bernard Looney said.
+“We remain focused on helping to solve the energy trilemma — secure, affordable and lower carbon energy,” BP CEO Bernard Looney said in a statement.
 “We are providing the oil and gas the world needs today, while at the same time, investing to accelerate the energy transition,” he added.

 Energy companies have posted record profits this year off the back of soaring oil and natural gas prices linked to Russia’s war in Ukraine.

-Last week, Shell reported profit of more than $30 billion for the first nine months of the year — 58% more than it recorded for the whole of 2021.
-Also last week, America’s largest oil company, ExxonMobil set a profit record for the second straight quarter.
+Last week, Shell reported profit of more than $30 billion for the first nine months of the year — 58% more than it recorded for the whole of 2021 while ExxonMobil set a profit record for the second straight quarter.

 The unprecedented set of earnings is fueling renewed calls in Britain and the United States for windfall taxes on energy companies to help households that are struggling to pay rising bills.